by Eric Masotti, Vice-President of Logistics, Trailer Bridge, as published on FreightWaves

 What has happened, though, is that some have attempted to automate what was never meant to be machine-driven: the relationship between the customer and their shipper.
 The interaction between a freight customer and the person who understands the intricacies of their business cannot be automated.
 A freight transaction is far more nuanced and complex than, “Pick me up here at 8:15pm and drop me at the movies.”

 In the current business environment, companies that deliver cost savings by sacrificing the human element in logistics should be thriving.
 Many shipping & receiving companies have been forced to close during the pandemic, but trucking companies stayed open.
-With fewer shippers and the same amount of trucks on the road, prices have come down over the last six weeks.
+With fewer shippers and the same number of trucks on the road, prices have come down over the last six weeks.
 These conditions should be the best thing going for companies with a less interactive model, that requires less haggling and relationship management.

 What we are seeing though is that the need for smart, creative people who are passionate about their work—about helping other people solve the very real challenges of moving all manner of goods from A to B—has never been greater.
 The sheer magnitude of this international emergency has demanded all-hands-on-deck to keep the supply of critical healthcare supplies, groceries, fuel, and other commodities moving.
 This has been a very humanizing crisis; millions have been affected and you would be hard-pressed to find a corner of the world that hasn’t felt the impact.